 It enables family members, couples and others who care about each other to express and explore difficult thoughts and emotions safely, to understand each other’s experiences and views, appreciate each other’s needs, build on strengths and make useful changes in their relationships and their lives.
 Individuals can find Family Therapy helpful, as an opportunity to reflect on important relationships and find ways forward.

 Research shows Family Therapy is useful for children, young people and adults experiencing a very wide range of difficulties and experiences.
-See our FAQ on 'What difficulties are helped by Family Therapy?'.
+See our FAQ on 'What difficulties are helped by Family Therapy?' and our Research page.

 Family Therapy aims to be:

 Download AFT’s leaflet ‘What is Family Therapy’ (PDF).